CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 ---
 title: "Facebook and privacy just don't mix."
-excerpt: "The tension in the story of Facebook and WhatsApp is a close parallel to a larger tension between user privacy and Facebook's profit motives."
+description: "The tension in the story of Facebook and WhatsApp is a close parallel to a larger tension between user privacy and Facebook's profit motives."

 social_image:
     path: "https://s3.amazonaws.com/carterpape-assets/WhatsApp+preview.png"